farhadfaghihi4/scRNA-seq-Data-Analysis-by-R/README.md

   guides(color= guide_legend(title = "Hrs Dex"))
 ```
 <img src="/Plots/Fig 3a.png" alt="Figure 3a" width="400"></img>
-Likewise, tSNE and UMAP are performed on the data using the top 16 principal components.
+<br>Likewise, tSNE and UMAP are performed on the data using the top 16 principal components.
 ### 4- Clustering the Data
 The next phase comprises of finding the nearest neighbours using the top 16 principal components.
 After that, the data is clustered into 7 clusters using a proper resolution.
 ```